 Fun fact: the Star Wars website is a treasure trove of learning activities in addition to trivia and other goodies from the franchise.
 In the latest episode of their podcast series, hosts chat with actor Anthony Daniels (C3P0 in human form!) about C3P0 and artificial intelligence.
 In other episodes, learn about the science behind hover vehicles, space travel, and additional fun topics that blend fact and fiction.

-5. Tell a Star Wars Story with Shadow Puppets
+5. Tell a Star Wars Story with Art

 Encourage kids’ creativity with this fun shadow puppet activity!
 They can reenact their favorite scenes from the Star Wars books and movies or write and perform their own Baby Yoda adventure.